 - Additional security against the facility is a requirement at times

-The ABSA business overdraft is another option in the ABSA business loans.
-It is an ideal way of borrowing funds to improve your business working capital and its cash flow.
+The ABSA business overdraft is another option within the ABSA business loans.
+It is an ideal way of borrowing funds to improve your business’s working capital and cash flow.

 Interest is negotiable and can only be charged on funds you have already used and not on the overdraft limit.

-The interest payable is calculated on daily balances of the overdraft using the agreed interest rate.
+The interest payable is calculated on the daily balances of the overdraft using the agreed interest rate.

 Your business is granted the overdraft for an agreed fixed period of time.
 With no need to commit any collateral security.